Essays, Stories, Adventures, Dreams

 Ø Picking up chips of garnet and ruby at the mouth of a gemstone mine in Kenya.

-Ø Counting the full five minutes in complete blackness in an iron mine in New Jersey.
+Ø Counting a full five minutes in complete blackness in an iron mine in New Jersey.

 Ø Finding an Indian stone hammer along the banks of the Kootenai River in Montana.